 ‘Sirheni’ is a Tsonga word that means ‘cemetery’, after a type of elephant graveyard at a site near to the camp.

 Sirheni Bushveld Camp nestles on the edge of the Kruger National Park’s northern plains within the Mopane veld of the region.
-The Sirheni Dam, on the Mphongolo River, lies next to the camp.
-The accommodation facilities and the camp’s two bird hides overlook the dam and a wide variety of game and birds are attracted to it.
-Visitors have been awakened to the sounds of lion and hyena, as there are often kills at the dam.
-Sirheni has a resident leopard that is seen on a regular basis, often coming down to drink at the dam.
+The Mphongolo River, lies next to the camp.
+The accommodation facilities and the camp’s two bird hides overlook the river and a wide variety of game and birds are attracted to it.
+Visitors have been awakened to the sounds of lion and hyena, as there are often kills at the river.
+Sirheni has a resident leopard that is seen on a regular basis, often coming down to drink at the river.

 - Tel: +27 (013) 735 6860

 - 5 x 4-bed units, (2 single beds) equipped with separate shower, WC and basin, lounge with two bench beds, a fully equipped kitchen and an outside roofed veranda.

 - 9 x 6 sleeper units.
 These units consist of 2 bedrooms (one bedroom with a double bed and en-suite bathroom, and one bedroom with 2 single beds) and 2 sleeper couches in the lounge.
 There is a separate bathroom with shower.
 Units have a fully equipped kitchen and have ceiling fans.

 • 1 x 6 sleeper unit that consists of 4 single beds and 2 sleeper couches.
 This unit has 2 bedrooms and a (limited channel) DSTV system, separate bathroom with shower, fully equipped kitchen and ceiling fans.

 Accommodation at Sirheni Bushveld Camp caters to a variety of guest requirements and is well suited for those Guests who are looking for a self-catering bushveld experience.